-Sharing with you a video discourse in Hindi.
-It was recorded last year.
-Here is a translated abstract for you.
+Sharing with you a video discourse in Hindi, in which I talk about three types of Karma as per the Bhagavad Gita.
+This video was recorded a while ago, and here is a translated abstract for you.

 5 Common questions people ask on Karma: